 If you don’t care about other forms of protection, grabbing the Vansky dry bag is a no-brainer.
-While your images may suffer from some distortion, this $10 case can dive further than most.
+While your images may suffer from some distortion, this case is around $10 and can dive further than most.

 Finally, there are the two specialist options.
 Scuba divers and watersports enthusiasts would be well advised to invest in the Watershot Pro or Hitcase Pro.
 The former provides the greatest range; the latter is easier to use, and probably a fraction better for photography.

 For too long, photographers have lived in fear of water.
 By equipping our phones with waterproof cases, we can record every dramatic storm and capture the beauty of crashing ocean waves.
 For any mobile photographer, they make a wise purchase.